onejs/one/docs/index.md

   - title: SWC and React Refresh
     details: Hot reloading works out of the box, and build times are snappy thanks to SWC.
   - title: Yes, it's beta
-    details: VxRN is in early development and could use sponsors and mostly contributions!
+    details: vxrn is in early development and could use contributions!
 ---